 This crochet rainbow scarf pattern is guaranteed to brighten up your day.
 It is a quick, simple pattern that is great for beginners, as it uses just two different stitches throughout.
 It is very fast to make, with a lovely professional finish.
-The Crochet Rainbow Scarf pictured was made using this pattern, and took just a few hours to stitch together.
-A great single evening project.
+My crochet rainbow scarf took just a few hours to stitch together.
 It’s lovely and warm, as well as being soft and comfortable when worn.

 Crochet Rainbow Scarf Stitches